unisdr/undrr-mangrove/README.md

 yarn test
 ```

-To run test coverage report, you can use:
+To run the test coverage report, you can use:

 ```bash
 yarn test:coverage